The theory underlying Midnight Basketball® is very simple in the short term and very sophisticated over the longer term.

 Examples of this ‘myth busting’ include evidence that disengaged kids can and will behave, accept and honour a Code of Conduct and Rules, be on time and respectful to program staff and volunteers, including Association-qualified referees.
-We have had astounding success with the youth participants successfully participating in a program emulating local Club Basketball competitions, including the use of qualified Association Referees and structured competitions.
+We have had astounding success with the teenage participants successfully participating in a program emulating local Club Basketball competitions, including the use of qualified Association Referees and structured competitions.

-We have ongoing feedback that the youth participants prefer quality team basketball with experienced, fair, qualified referees umpiring their games as this delivers an authentic and quality program (good basketball) that they will enjoy, respond to, get more out of and attend more regularly.
+We have ongoing feedback that our participants prefer quality team basketball with experienced, fair, qualified referees umpiring their games as this delivers an authentic and quality program (good basketball) that they will enjoy, respond to, get more out of and attend more regularly.
 An authentic program will therefore triumph over a dumbed-down activity offering the kids shortcuts, ‘free stuff’ and a less demanding attitude to participation and behaviour.

 Our experience is that when they understand the reason and value of these structures and rules, their attitude and approach changes to the positive, greater benefits are apparent and they step up admirably.

-If we accept that there is an opportunity to bring Midnight Basketball® to more youth in more locales across Australia under the current model, it will involve a series of organisational issues such as resourcing, funding and other implementation issues to replicate Association sport so closely.
+If we accept that there is an opportunity to bring Midnight Basketball® to more teenagers in more locales across Australia under the current model, it will involve a series of organisational issues such as resourcing, funding and other implementation issues to replicate Association sport so closely.

-We believe we have found a different solution aligned to migrating the social inclusion activity closer to Association sport, and that involves working with our youth participants to support them into mainstream sport more directly, and particularly from a young age, rather than creating a separated, mirror program.
+We believe we have found a different solution aligned to migrating the social inclusion activity closer to Association sport, and that involves working with our teenage participants to support them into mainstream sport more directly, and particularly from a young age, rather than creating a separated, mirror program.
 This provides an exciting opportunity and allows us to focus our resources on the support and social inclusion objectives that are often a barrier in Club sport.

 For example, we have found that many of the functions of the current Midnight Basketball® program, which is a large program to run and oversee, overlap and use the resources of many of the functions of local Basketball Clubs including the competition structure, resources like referees and team coaches, scorers and many others.

-Successfully resourcing and filling roles with the right calibre of people is always a challenge and we believe that again, rather than mirroring these resources, we can use our highly innovative volunteer recruitment strategies to bring more children, youth and volunteers into the Club sport space.
-Once these new volunteers realise how useful they are and how their practical skills can be applied, they can be effectively utilised by providing extra support to disadvantaged children and youth to play Club sport.
+Successfully resourcing and filling roles with the right calibre of people is always a challenge and we believe that again, rather than mirroring these resources, we can use our highly innovative volunteer recruitment strategies to bring more children, teenagers and volunteers into the Club sport space.
+Once these new volunteers realise how useful they are and how their practical skills can be applied, they can be effectively utilised by providing extra support to disadvantaged children and teenagers to play Club sport.

 This combination of reducing skills overlap with local Basketball Club volunteers, while bringing in new volunteers to help, including people with professional experience, understanding and skills to address social disadvantage, is not only efficient but will make the program more sustainable.

-The Midnight Basketball® Program Model has always included people from a diverse range of backgrounds and sectors within a community, some who had not been exposed to team sport, some who had not worked with disengaged youth and some who had not been exposed to either.
+The Midnight Basketball® Program Model has always included people from a diverse range of backgrounds and sectors within a community, some who had not been exposed to team sport, some who had not worked with disengaged teenagers and some who had not been exposed to either.

-The result can inadvertently be that rather than finding and embracing opportunities and overcoming social justice and social inclusion issues, perceived barriers could be thrown up which limited the very opportunities we sought for the youth participants.
+The result can inadvertently be that rather than finding and embracing opportunities and overcoming social justice and social inclusion issues, perceived barriers could be thrown up which limited the very opportunities we sought for the teenage participants.

 A specific example we have studied carefully is the migration from successfully participating in Midnight Basketball® to registering in Club sport.
-We know our Midnight Basketballers display the attributes and skills to do it and we also know it provides many pro-social and other benefits, yet this was often portrayed as a very challenging idea and was not happening on a scale to have meaningful benefit to the youth involved.
+We know our Midnight Basketballers display the attributes and skills to do it and we also know it provides many pro-social and other benefits, yet this was often portrayed as a very challenging idea and was not happening on a scale to have meaningful benefit to the teenage involved.

 Our local Midnight Basketball® Management Committee, volunteer and supporter roles were often filled by extraordinary individuals and organisations from the not for profit (NFP) and service delivery sectors.
-While the support is profound and brings knowledge and wisdom of the backgrounds and issues our youth face every day, this can become yet another burden to their workload (another program to support) and could create another disproportionate bias of over-representation from these sectors.
+While the support is profound and brings knowledge and wisdom of the backgrounds and issues our teenagers face every day, this can become yet another burden to their workload (another program to support) and could create another disproportionate bias of over-representation from these sectors.

 The adage ‘It takes a village’ became a mantra and our most successful programs always had a diversity of sectors involved which became a strength and one of which we aim to build upon.
 Engaging other sectors, such as sport, business, education and civic volunteering groups like Rotary, Lions and many others, meant these more mainstream sectors learnt a lot from the people who worked in support service sectors and vice versa these new sectors brought a new frame, often questioning why so many barriers exist.

-The whole village concept is profound and is also valid and important for its diversity and taught us to have confidence to objectively look at the opportunities that youth have in Australian communities and how authentically and genuinely we are working to engage them with those opportunities.
+The whole village concept is profound and is also valid and important for its diversity and taught us to have confidence to objectively look at the opportunities that teenagers have in Australian communities and how authentically and genuinely we are working to engage them with those opportunities.

-When the program itself becomes a potential barrier, we must recognise this, call it out, and pivot to ensure we are re-optimising the outcome for the youth participants to ‘live a good life’ and all this involves.
+When the program itself becomes a potential barrier, we must recognise this, call it out, and pivot to ensure we are re-optimising the outcome for the teenage participants to ‘live a good life’ and all this involves.

 Another great learning was, that by its very nature of being a program, Midnight Basketball® can be identified as “for the poor kids” meaning potentially the participants are unfairly branded, reinforcing stigmatisation and negative perceptions.
-They are youth who are engaging, turn up on Friday and Saturday nights to a highly structured program with no drugs, no alcohol, tons of rules, work well together in teams and display all the characteristics of youth who we believe would participate successfully in a mainstream basketball environment.
+They are teenage who are engaging, turn up on Friday and Saturday nights to a highly structured program with no drugs, no alcohol, tons of rules, work well together in teams and display all the characteristics of teenage who we believe would participate successfully in a mainstream basketball environment.
 And more.

 We will talk more about the issue of stigmatisation, societal perceptions and negative Tagging.